yi-miao/Drone-Control-Simulation-with-Pygame/README.md

-This a simple game which simulates the drone control with gamepad.
+This is a simple game which simulates drone controls with gamepad.
-It uses Pygame to mimic 4 axis control for yaw, throttle, roll and pitch.
+It uses Pygame to mimic 4 axis controls for yaw, throttle, roll and pitch.

 The biggest challenge is that pygame only supports 2D games, but it is
 required to control a drone with 4 axises and display the results.